top of page

 +34 914 29 22 43

-A busy spot when we went on a Thursday lunchtime, it was filled with regulars and locals, exactly what we were looking for and had a buzzy atmosphere.
+When we went to lunchtime on Thursday, it was a busy spot.
+It was filled with regulars and locals, precisely what we were looking for, and it had a buzzy atmosphere.

-Customers have the option of dining in the restaurant or in the charming interior of the bar.
+Customers have the option of dining in the restaurant or the charming interior of the bar.

 You get a free tapa with your caña.

-From the large selection of canned tapas, we chose, the excellent sardinillas in oil.
+From the large selection of canned tapas we chose, the excellent sardinillas are in oil.

 CERVEZAS LA FÁBRICA